Carolinapm354/MIT_3D_Flood_Map/README.md

 *span id="model2-position-x-value">-1673</span>*.

 This <span> element is used to display the current value of the slider.
-Initially, it displays the default value set in the slider's value attribute ("-1673" in this case).
+Initially, it displays the default value set in the slider's value attribute (In this example the value is set to "-1673" ).

 Copy and paste Model2 controls code for all models and change the model # accordingly.